-If conflicts exist between a student's regularly scheduled class (es) and another activity (including the requirements of other classes), the student's regularly scheduled class should receive priority.
-If adequate notification is given to the instructor, the student will not be penalized for nonattendance.
 If a student accumulates so many absences that further enrollment in a course appears to be of little academic value, the instructor has the right to withdraw the student from the course.
 CF instructors may or may not initiate a request to withdraw a student from their classes (please check with individual instructors regarding their process); however, all withdrawals must be done on or before the withdrawal deadline that is published by the college.